JustiSoft/JCDock/README.md

 * **Advanced Docking**: Dock widgets to the top, bottom, left, right, or center of other widgets and containers with visual overlay guides.
 * **Floating Windows**: Undock any widget or group of widgets into its own floating window with native-like appearance including drop shadows and proper window management.
 * **Tearable Tabs**: Users can tear individual tabs away from a tab group to instantly create new floating windows with smooth visual feedback.
-* **Persistent Layouts**: Save and restore complete application layouts with automatic widget recreation through factory patterns.
+* **Persistent Layouts**: Save and restore complete application layouts with automatic widget recreation through the registry system.
 * **Nested Splitters**: Automatically create and manage complex nested horizontal and vertical splitter layouts.
 * **Multi-Monitor Support**: Full support for dragging and docking across multiple monitors with proper coordinate handling.
 * **Performance Optimized**: Built-in caching systems for icons and hit-testing to ensure smooth performance even with complex layouts.